bentoml/BentoVLLM/README.md

 - You have installed Python 3.8+ and `pip`.
 See the [Python downloads page](https://www.python.org/downloads/) to learn more.
 - You have a basic understanding of key concepts in BentoML, such as Services.
 We recommend you read [Quickstart](https://docs.bentoml.com/en/1.2/get-started/quickstart.html) first.
-- This example Service uses the model ``meta-llama/Llama-2-7b-chat-hf``.
-You can choose any other model supported by vLLM based on your needs.
-If you are using the same model in the project, you need to obtain access to it on the [Meta website](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and [Hugging Face](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf).
 - If you want to test the Service locally, you need a Nvidia GPU with at least 16G VRAM.
 - (Optional) We recommend you create a virtual environment for dependency isolation for this project.
 See the [Conda documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or the [Python documentation](https://docs.python.org/3/library/venv.html) for details.